Barnett’s Creek farm is small family owned and operated farm in South Central Kentucky.

 Before we decided to start raising Alpacas we visited many farms and attended shows.
 We decide early on that we preferred the fuzzy faced Huacaya breed over the Suri.
 With that in mind we continued our search for a pair of quality females to start our breeding program.

-We eventually found our first two girls in Kentucky where they had come from Agassiz's Alpacas in Canada to be sold.
-Sonatina and Chardonnay were part of a group that Agassiz's had sent to the US for sale.
-Sonatina was bred in Canada before export and gave us our first male cria, Dreamweaver, who is now our breeding herdsire.
-You can read more about the girls and their cria on their individual pages.
+We eventually found our first two girls in Kentucky where they had come from Agassiz’s Alpacas in Canada to be sold.
+Sonatina and Chardonnay were part of a group that Agassiz’s had sent to the US for sale.
+Sonatina was bred in Canada before export and gave us our first male cria, Dreamweaver, who was our breeding herdsire for several years.

-We plan to add a female or two or three every year.
-Our intention is to keep 25 - 30 breeding females with several herdsires in a variety of colors.
-Our goal is to continue to breed our girls to the best herdsires we can find and afford that will compliment their strengths and enhance their weaknesses and continue to raise the quality of our herd.
+Our intention is to keep 25 – 30 alpacas on the farm, including herdsires in a variety of colors.
+Our goal is to continue to breed our best girls to enhance their weaknesses and continue to raise the quality of our herd.
 In addition we will be looking to add other genetics to our herd yearly by making purchases or trades with other farms.